drduh/macOS-Security-and-Privacy-Guide/README.md

     sudo networksetup -setsecurewebproxy "Wi-Fi" 127.0.0.1 8118

 Confirm the proxy is set with the command `scutil --proxy`.
-You can also visit <http://p.p/> in a web browser, or use
+You can also visit <http://p.p/> in a web browser, or:

     ALL_PROXY=127.0.0.1:8118 curl -I http://p.p/